NelisW/myOpenHab/docs/301-install-openHAB.md

 http://10.0.0.16:8080/openhab.app?sitemap=demo

-#openHAB to start at boot
+#openHAB to start at boot as a service

 Create a new file in the /etc/init.d folder called "openhab" using your favourite editor